dvanderbeek/leather/README.md

     $ rails g leather:install

-You'll also want to add the styles to your application.css.scss by adding:
+You'll also want to add the styles to your application.css.scss by including:

     @import 'devise.css';